 Access to nurses and other health care professionals, allowing more focused physician visits.

-Aetna serves 880,000 commercial members in New York.
-More than 200 physician practices are currently part of the growing program.
+Aetna serves approximately 208,000 commercial members in Massachusetts.
+More than 300 physicians are currently part of the growing program.

 Aetna is one of the nation's leading diversified health care benefits companies, serving an estimated 44 million people with information and resources to help them make better informed decisions about their health care.
 Aetna offers a broad range of traditional, voluntary and consumer-directed health insurance products and related services, including medical, pharmacy, dental, behavioral health, group life and disability plans, and medical management capabilities, Medicaid health care management services, workers' compensation administrative services and health information technology services.
 Aetna's customers include employer groups, individuals, college students, part-time and hourly workers, health plans, health care providers, governmental units, government-sponsored plans, labor groups and expatriates.
 For more information, see www.aetna.com.

-The article Aetna Launches Patient-Centered Medical Home Program in New York originally appeared on Fool.com.
+The article Aetna Launches Patient-Centered Medical Home Program in Massachusetts originally appeared on Fool.com.